Topological Hall-like behavior of multidomain ferromagnets: Model approach. Random resistor network.

 \section{Model approach.
 Random resistor network.}

-In order to support the hand waving argument from the previous section, a resistor network model is introduced.
+In order to support the hand-waving argument from the previous section, a resistor network model is introduced.
 A two-dimensional ferromagnetic material schematically presented in Fig.~\ref{fig:domains}(a) is investigated.
 It is composed of domains that are described by an out-of-plane local polarization.
-We assume that longitudinal conductivities, denoted here as $G_1$ and $G_2$, for domains with distinct polarization are identical.
-In contrast, opposite domains have opposite sign of the anomalous Hall conductivity $G_H$ defined by their local polarization.
+We assume that longitudinal conductivities, denoted here as $G_1$ and $G_2$, are identical for domains with distinct polarization.
+In contrast, opposite domains have opposite signs of the anomalous Hall conductivity $G_H$ defined by their local polarization.
 We exclude the conventional Hall effect from the start.
 In addition, the scattering of electrons moving across domain boundaries is described by a longitudinal resistance $R$ following the domain wall resistance.

-To account for all these effects, we employ a discrete random resistor network (RRN) illustrated Fig.~\ref{fig:domains}(b) in inspired by Ref.~\cite{parish2003}.
+To account for all these effects, we employ a discrete random resistor network (RRN) illustrated Fig.~\ref{fig:domains}(b) inspired by Ref.~\cite{parish2003}.
 Below, we discuss the details of implementation.